 For $8, we could have gotten a formal tour and be able to climb to the bell towers.
 We’ve done this at other Cathedrals as the bell towers make for great photos, but the weather was too lousy for photos.

 When we left the Cathedral, it started to rain in earnest.
 Even armed with all our magic rain jackets and umbrellas, we couldn’t keep the rain from falling.
 We popped open the umbrellas and wandered around the streets reluctantly headed in the direction of the RV, wondering what discoveries we were skipping.

 SOISSONS.
-The next destination was 60 kilometers to Soissons (sounds like SOYsaw), a quaint city with a population around 30,000.
-We parked in another delightful municipal camp, sandwiched between the Aisne River (sounds like EN Reev er) and a large park.
+The next destination was 60 kilometers to Soissons (sounds like soySONG), a quaint city with a population of around 30,000.
+We parked in another delightful Camping Municipal du Mail, sandwiched between the Aisne River (sounds like EN Reev er) and a large park.
 The individual spaces were ample for European-style camping with each site separated by trees and hedges.
 The toilets and showers were clean, heated, and there was plenty of hot water for showers.
 I believe I heard Diane mention that this may be the last of the municipal RV parks.

 Once we settled in, the rain quit si Wanda and I walked into town which was a pleasant kilometer walk along the river.
 At the edge of the city center was the police department and the library.
 Both were housed in grand centuries-old buildings.
 We zig-zagged up and down and around in our usual fashion.
 Sure enough, we came across another huge gothic cathedral guarded by a host of terrifying gargoyes.
 This church had very pronounced flying buttresses, which is a system of extra external bracing to hold up the tall sides.These extra structures also provided a handy platform to add some intricdate midieval spiny doo-dads and more gargoyes.